kratikrat/monthy-rent-splitter/README.md

    Demo

 You can view a live demo of this app by visiting [Live Demo](https://kratikrat.github.io/monthy-rent-splitter/).
-(Replace with your actual live demo link if available) .

 Acknowledgements
  RemixIcon :for the moon icon for the theme toggle.